Semiparametric Bayesian Difference-in-Differences: Proposed Bayesian Methodology

-Our Bayesian approach relies on prior correction via inverse propensity score weighting (IPW) in the least favorable direction, as specified by the efficient influence function.
-In contrast to \cite{abadie2005}, we do not incorporate IPW directly.
-Importantly, we make use of IPW for the prior and posterior correction of our Bayesian procedure.
-This resembles \cite{sant2020doubly} who combine OR and IPW to achieve doubly robust estimation in the frequentist setting.
-Following \cite{hahn1998role,hirano2003efficient} or, in the DiD setup \cite{sant2020doubly}, the efficient influence function for the ATT is given by
+Our doubly robust approach begins with prior adjustment via inverse propensity score weighting (IPW) in the least favorable direction, which is also related to the efficient influence function.
+This can be compared with \cite{sant2020doubly} who combine outcome regression (OR) and IPW to achieve doubly robust estimation in the frequentist setting.
+Following \cite{hahn1998role,hirano2003efficient} or, in the DiD setup, \cite{sant2020doubly}, the efficient influence function for the ATT is given by

 with its Riesz representer $\gamma_\eta$ given by